-5 Nights, 3 Rounds
+Flights, 5 Nights, 3 Rounds

-- Bed and Breakfast
+- 5 Nights Bed and Breakfast at PGA National Resort & Spa

-- 1 round at Champion Course
+- 1 Round at Champion Course

-- 2 rounds at Fazio Course or Estate Course
+- 2 Rounds at Fazio Course or Estate Course

-5 Nights, 3 Rounds
+Flights, 5 Nights, 3 Rounds

-5 Nights, 3 Rounds
+Flights, 5 Nights, 3 Rounds

 The Champion Course is the backbone of PGA National's outstanding golfing heritage, originally designed by Tom Fazio and his uncle George it was subsequently reworked by Jack Nicklaus in 2014.